gargirajadnya/gargirajadnya/README.md

 📊 Data Scientist sharing by journey through my projects<br/>
 📈 Actively seeking job opportunities<br/>
-👩‍💻 Currently pursuing a Master's degree at University College Dublin, Ireland<br/>
+👩‍💻 Recently completed my Master's degree at University College Dublin, Ireland<br/>
 🌱 Learning about big data and cloud services<br/>
 👯 I thrive on the collaboration of statistics with finance and marketing<br/>
 📫 How to reach me: gargirajadnya@gmail.com<br/><br/>